Anti-aging and Functional Medicine

 Hormone testing men and women/Bioidentical hormone replacement

 We age because our hormones decline; our hormones don’t decline because we age.
 Over time, the production of estrogen, progesterone and testosterone, hormones made naturally by the body’s endocrine system, slows down.
 When we have a hormone imbalance or deficiency, age-related or not, such as menopause, perimenopause, or andropause, bioidentical hormone therapy is often prescribed to maintain well being, optimize health and prevent disease.
 These hormones have the same molecular structure as those made by our own bodies.
 Tailored hormone optimization therapy is given based on the results of blood, urine or saliva testing.
-Bioidentical hormones include: estrogen, progesterone ,testosterone, thyroid and adrenal glands hormones.
+Bioidentical hormones include: estrogen, progesterone, testosterone, thyroid and adrenal glands hormones.

 Neurotransmitter Testing

 Neurotransmitters act as chemical messengers for the nervous system and relay signals within the brain to communicate with the body.
-When a patient is anxious, depressed or not sleeping well, performing a simple urine test identifies if any neurotransmitter imbalances exist.
+When a patient is anxious, depressed or not sleeping well, performing a simple test identifies if any neurotransmitter imbalances exist.
 A neurotransmitter imbalance may result in a range of general disorders from weight issues/obesity, migraine headaches, depression, ADHD, anxiety, and bipolar disorder, to fibromyalgia, insomnia, hormone dysfunction, and memory impairment.
 Neurotransmitter tests identify neurotransmitter imbalances.
 When testing is performed early, imbalances may be identified before any symptoms show up.
-Testing saliva or urine will determine levels of major neurotransmitters.
+Testing serum will determine levels of major neurotransmitters.

 Comprehensive stool anlysis